starbjornx/management/README.md

 ## Description

-The purpose to create an employee card to manage and maintain on employees departments and roles.
+The purpose to create a database to manage and maintain employees departments and roles.

 ## Table of Contents